SkafteNicki/dtu_mlops/1_introduction/readme.md

        takes a variable number arguments e.g. `Reshape(2)` or `Reshape(2,3)` and the forward takes a single input that it reshaped and returned.

-3. Complete the Part 3 - Training Neural Networks (Exercises).ipynb notebook.
-It focuses on how to write a simple neural network for training.
+3. Complete the [Training Neural Networks](Training_Neural_Networks.ipynb) notebook.
+It focuses on how to write a simple training loop for training a neural network.

+4. Complete the [Fashion MNIST](Fashion_MNIST.ipynb) notebook, that summaries concepts learned in the notebook 2 and 3 on building a neural network for classifying the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset

+5. Complete the [Inference and Validation](Inference_and_Validation.ipynb) notebook.
+This notebook adds important concepts on how to do inference and validation on our neural network

+6. Complete the [Saving_and_Loading_Models](Saving_and_Loading_Models.ipynb) notebook.
+This notebook addresses how to save and load model weights.
+This is important if you want to share a model with someone else.

 ### Final exercise